 Whilst they don’t have a dedicated mobile app, they do have a well-optimized mobile version called ‘Crate Connect GO’.
 Here you can easily allocate tracks to a crate for a later download.

-Unlike some other DJ pools, they don’t remove tracks from their database, so you just might score a hard-to-find classic or two.
+Unlike some other DJ pools, they don’t remove tracks from their database, either, so you just might score a hard-to-find classic or two.
 ‘Decades’ wise, their catalogue goes back to the 70s, and they’re generally good for mainstream edits as well.

 Visit their website here and use the promo code ‘DJREV’ to get $5 off your subscription ongoing.